 Ni-Cola began to play on several key stages in Manchester, building her profile and sharing her faith.

 Ni-Cola had faced many a hard time but always remembers where she has come from.
-It’s the knowing God is with you always that keeps the young singer focused on the prize.
+It’s the knowing God is with you always that keeps the singer focused on the prize.

 Ni-Cola has shared the stage with several UK/International artists Damita Haddon, Tye Tribbet, Hezekiah Walker, Marvia Providence, Chevelle Franklyn, Sherwin Gardner, St Matthew, Stitchie, Ron Kenoly, Muyiwa, Noel Robinson, Israel Houghton, Junior Tucker, Lisa McClendon to name a few.